Showing posts with label Energy. Show all posts

 [...]
 After the Russian invasion of Ukraine in February 2022, Germany and the EU introduced sanctions against Russia, while Russia responded by sharply decreasing its delivery of natural gas to Europe.
 This caused Germany's energy prices to skyrocket and severely damaged its economy.
 Before the invasion, Germany imported a staggering 55% of its gas from Russia, and it was precisely this cheap Russian gas that enabled Germany to become an economic and industrial powerhouse.
 Of course, sanctioning your main energy supplier was never the smartest choice to begin with.
 The fallout cannot be understated: in the same year the war started, the market price for natural gas increased more than tenfold.

-Biden vows US will "bring an end " to Nord Stream 2 pipeline if Russia invades Ukraine,
+Biden vows that the US will 'bring an end' to the Nord Stream 2 pipeline if Russia invades Ukraine, and German vassal Chancellor Scholz simply agrees. - February 7, 2022.

 But it's not just ordinary Germans who have suffered.
 An astonishing 70% of Germany's mechanical engineering, industrial goods, and automotive sectors have relocated abroad, making it clear why Germany's economic and industrial power has collapsed so rapidly.
 The US role in Germany's energy crisis is much larger than merely taking advantage of the Germans.
 Not only did the US openly wish to eliminate Germany's energy relationship with Russia, but it also shares significant blame for causing the war in Ukraine, which led to Germany's crisis in the first place.
 However, once again, Germany shares the blame: the country's establishment is in virtual lockstep with the United States and has been one of the biggest cheerleaders for severing its energy ties with Russia.
 You seriously can't make this stuff up.